YEOWEIHNGWHYELAB/NUSGDG-Unity-First-Game/README.md

 # NUS-GDG-Unity-First-Game

 Learning Unity for the First Time.
+This will be a text based RPG game to learn the mechanics of Unity (2D).

+Key Notes
+1) Do not make any changes in play mode since Unity will not save anything!
+2) You must add the scene you want to in build settings.
+3) In the build setting, the topmost one is the scene you will start from.